Pierian-Data/Complete-Python-3-Bootcamp/18-Milestone Project - 3/Projects-Solutions/Solution Links.md

 **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go. [[geekpradd (Python)]](https://github.com/geekpradd/PythonPi/blob/master/PythonPi.py)
 [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/pi.py) [[whoshuu (Python)]](https://github.com/whoshuu/Projects/blob/master/Numbers/pi.py)

 **Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
-Keep a limit to how far the program will go. [[aseeon (Python)]](https://gist.github.com/aseeon/3f06d95f995fde7adfc2) [[mandeepbhutani (Python)]](https://github.com/mandeepbhutani/Sample-Projects/blob/master/FindE.py)
+Keep a limit to how far the program will go. [[aseeon (Python)]](https://gist.github.com/aseeon/3f06d95f995fde7adfc2)
 [[rlingineni (Python)]](https://github.com/rlingineni/PythonPractice/blob/master/eCalc/eCalculate.py)